-The average American parent dedicates almost a full day’s worth of time to cleaning and housework each month.
+The average American parent dedicates almost a full day’s worth of time to general cleaning and housework each month.
 That’s a lot of time!

 It’s no secret that laundry can be a time-consuming process.
 It’s a chore that is – unfortunately – a necessity.
 Depending on the size of your household, you may be spending multiple hours a week walking to and from the laundry room, piled up baskets in hand.